Operational Technology (OT) Security Is Less Mature.

 - Level 1: Device Inventory Only

 At this level, you’re running software such as a computerized maintenance management system (CMMS) or an enterprise asset management (EAM) system that has device inventory data and maintenance work order capabilities.
-When your IT security team catches an OT cyber security event through their IT monitoring software, they must determine what the device is and who to contact.
-The team managing OT devices is unaware of the issue.
+When your IT security team catches an OT security event through their IT monitoring software, they must determine what the device is and who to contact.
+The team managing OT devices are unaware of the issue.

 We can help you improve

-Nuvolo provides a single trusted data source, with a common OT cyber security data model.
+Nuvolo provides a single trusted data source, with a common OT security data model.
 This inventory is kept up to date during the entire product lifecycle from device onboarding, through to device retirement, our model enables a single source of truth and maintains secure management of devices:

 - Authoritative OT device inventory when devices are on and off the network